Fitness Model Kelsey Wells Flaunts Incredible Curves & Washboard Abs In Figure-Hugging Activewear

 On Friday, March 6, fitness model Kelsey Wells uploaded a tantalizing picture on Instagram.

 The photo shows the brunette beauty posing in a sizable room with numerous windows.
 Exercise equipment can be seen in the blurred background.
-Kelsey stood with her back arched, as she flexed her impressive arm muscles.
+Kelsey stood with her back arched as she flexed her impressive arm muscles.
 The mother-of-one gazed directly into the camera, with a small smile playing on her lips.

-She sizzled in a navy blue sports bra and a pair of matching, high-rise leggings.
+The model sizzled in a navy blue sports bra and a pair of matching, high-rise leggings.
 The figure-hugging activewear showcased her incredible curves and washboard abs, much to the delight of her audience.
-She completed the sporty look with black-and-purple weight lifting gloves, an Apple Watch, and a pair of AirPods.
+She completed the sporty look with black-and-purple weightlifting gloves, an Apple Watch, and a pair of AirPods.

 For the photo, the Instagram star pulled her long locks in a high ponytail and opted to wear a minimal amount of makeup.
 The striking application featured glowing highlighter, peach blush, sculpted eyebrows, and voluminous lashes.

 In the caption, the social media sensation shared an empowering message about overcoming the notion that the purpose of exercise is to lose weight.
-The 29-year-old stated that until a few years ago she was “inadvertently subscribed” to the belief that lifting weights and gaining muscle mass was “unfeminine.”
+The 29-year-old stated that until a few years ago, she was “inadvertently subscribed” to the belief that lifting weights and gaining muscle mass were “unfeminine.”
 She went on to say that she has since changed her viewpoint regarding fitness and implored her followers to do the same.

 View this post on Instagram